anushkrishnav/dsci-644-a1/Tasks/Task_1/task_1.md

 5. Move the `kaggle.json` file from your Downloads folder to Task_1 folder.
 6. Add this file to your `.gitignore` file.
 Remember, you should never commit API keys to GitHub.

 ### Step 3: Obtain the Kaggle repo_list Dataset
 1. Follow the instructions in the [Python Notebook](/Tasks/Task_1/task_1.ipynb)] to obtain the `repo_list` dataset.
 2. Upload the extracted CSV to MyCourses.

+   **Note**:
+   - In this step, we set environment variables like `os.environ['KAGGLE_USERNAME']` to store your Kaggle username, and `os.environ['KAGGLE_KEY']` to store your Kaggle API key.
+The Kaggle API key is used to authenticate your requests to Kaggle.
+The `KaggleApi` object is used to download files, and you can specify the path where you want to store the zipped list of repositories by changing the `path` parameter in the `api.dataset_download_files()` function.
+   **Note**: You can split the code into two sections: one for downloading and saving the Kaggle dataset and another for the GitHub part.
+Alternatively, continue with the notebook after generating the GitHub API token.

 ## Part 2: GitHub's GraphQL API